Ehsaas benefited half of population in 2020: report

 The government has launched the Ehsaas Emergency Cash programme that has been widely acknowledged and showcased worldwide for mitigating the pandemic’s socioeconomic damage.
 The programme was rolled out within 10 days after lockdown began and delivered one-time cash grants to 14.8 million deserving households (100 million people) with disbursements reaching Rs179 billion.

-In 2020, Ehsaas Undergraduate Scholarships granted 50,762 need-cum merit-based scholarships to undergraduate students from the low-income backgrounds; Ehsaas interest free loans supported more than 1 million borrowers (46% women) through loans worth Rs37 billion to run small enterprises, Ehsaas Amdan transferred small income-generating assets worth Rs2 billion to 34,812 deserving households.
+In 2020, Ehsaas Undergraduate Scholarships granted 50,762 need-cum merit-based scholarships to undergraduate students from the low-income backgrounds; Ehsaas interest free loans supported more than 1 million borrowers (46% women) through loans worth Rs37 billion to run small enterprises, Ehsaas Amdan transferred small income-generating assets worth Rs2 billion to 34,812 deserving households to steer them out of poverty and Ehsaas Nashonuma opened 29 centres in eight districts of the country to tackle stunting among pregnant and lactating mothers, and children under the age of two years through a mix of conditional cash transfers and specialised nutritious food.
+By the end of Feb 2021, 19 more centres would be opened in six districts.

+As part of the recent enhancement through PM’s approval, the number of Kifaalat recipients has been increased from currently 4.6 to 7 million; a new Ehsaas Kifaalat for Special Persons Policy has also been announced bringing two million deserving families with a disabled person into the fold of Kifaalat.
+Consolidating high-end technology, widespread Ehsaas Kifaalat reforms have also been introduced to ensure integrity specifically payment through bank branches, device restrictions and many other transparency and safety protocols and measures.

+To enrol deserving households in Ehsaas, the digitally enabled Ehsaas survey is ongoing in various districts across the country.
+The game-changer survey is currently 56% complete in the field and is expected to be concluded before June 2021 nationwide.